BlackFlair/Face-Recognition/README.md

 GENERAL:
 - Uses deep learning model in face-train.py to train.
-  Note: This is not a ideal way.
+  Note: This is not an ideal way.

 INSTRUCTIONS:
 - Create a directory named "images" in ..\FaceRecognition